LQR471814/js-comptime/README.md

 ## jscomptime

-> A transpiler which adds compile-time evaluation, or partial evaluation to JavaScript.
+> A transpiler which adds compile time metaprogramming to javascript.

 Examples of how it should be used can be found under [examples](examples/)